frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 On the other hand, a lack of interest in what we\'re doing, or incompetence, or frequent absenteeism from work\...all these are incompatible with the really Christian meaning of life.
 The worker who is negligent or who lacks interest, whatever his job or position in society, offends first of all against his own dignity, and then against those who receive the product of that badly done work.

 He offends against the society in which he lives, because in some way all the evil and all the good done by individuals have repercussions on human society.
-Work that is done badly or carelessly, or is not properly finished, is not only a fault or even a sin against the virtue of justice, but also charity, because of the bad example that it gives and because of its consequences.
+Work that is done badly or carelessly, or is not properly finished, is not only a fault or even a sin against the virtue of justice, but also against charity, because of the bad example that it gives and because of its consequences.

 The great enemy of work is laziness, which can have many manifestations.
 The lazy person is not only the one who wastes time by doing nothing, but also the person who does many things but refuses to see his specific task through to completion.